Troubleshooting Image Consistency Errors

 Image consistency errors have a variety of causes, and the user may have to address more than one cause to correct the errors.
 This application note describes the most common causes of image consistency errors and suggests ways to correct them.
 For information about these errors occurring with GigE cameras on Linux, see KB10016 Lost Ethernet data packets on Linux systems.

-Before you use your Point Grey camera, we recommend that you are aware of the following resources available from the Point Grey Downloads page:
+Before you use your camera, we recommend that you are aware of the following resources available from the our downloads page:

 Getting Started Manual for the camera—provides information on installing components and software needed to run the camera.

 Technical Reference for the camera—provides information on the camera’s specifications, features and operations, as well as imaging and acquisition controls.